con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > srid gsum dga' ba chen po pa/ /
 >> 	stong pa dga'] VM; stong pa nyid la NyiGyu

 Enjoying every object of existence,
-A passion-filled mind, relishing emptiness,
+A mind of passion, loving emptiness,
 Transcending worldly passion and the like,
-Taking great pleasure in the threefold world, (124)
+Enjoying pleasures of the threefold world, (124)

 * 124b, agradhīḥ: The ancient and Dege Tibetan translations do not reflect reading *agradhī* but rather something like rāgadhīḥ.
 Vilāsavajra's Sanskrit text does indeed read agradhīḥ.